mia-platform/documentation/docs/fast_data/configuration/single_view_creator/common.md

 - `strategy` is the function that performs the aggregation over the projections
 - `mapper` is the function that takes as input the raw aggregation result and maps the data to the final Single View
 - `validator` is the validation function which determines if the Single View is valid (and thus inserted or updated in Mongo) or not (and thus deleted)
-- `singleViewKeyGetter` is the function that, given the projections changes identifier, returns the data used as selector to find the single view document on Mongo to update or delete
+- `singleViewKeyGetter` is the function that, given the projections changes identifier, returns the data used as selector to find the Single View document on Mongo to update or delete
 - `upsertFnSv` is the function that updates or inserts the Single View to the Single Views collection on Mongo
 - `deleteSingleView` is the function that deletes the Single View from the Single Views collection on Mongo.
-It's used the `deleteSV` exported by the library.
+It uses the `deleteSV` function exported by the library.

 :::note
 The `deleteSV` function makes a *real delete* of the document on MongoDB.
 So, unlike the **projections** deletion, it does *not* make a virtual delete.